CodeItQuick/CodeItQuick.github.io/_posts/2026-07-17-Agile-Drift-In-Development.md

 ﻿---
 layout: post
-name: Agile Drift in Development
+name: Agile And Scrum Drift in Development
 description: How to implement changes in your Agile Ceremonies
 image: cargo-cult-vs-real-agile.png
 time: "2m:42s"